grisu/gricli/src/main/resources/help/commands/print job.md

 Prints either all or a specific property of a job.

     jobname  : The name of the job.
-Supports glob regular expressions. property	: The property.
+Supports glob regular expressions. property : The job property.
+(Optional)

 To see the available job properties use: